daniraro/Scrip/README.md

 -- Concrete Prestige
 spawn(function()
     while wait(0.1) do
-        if _G.scriptEnabled and concreteEvent then
+        if scriptEnabled and concreteEvent then
             for i = 1, 5 do
                 pcall(function()
                     concreteEvent:FireServer()